umaryusuf11/AdapterCardGame/README.md

 ## Game.BlackJack
 * Create a test for "play", so an end to end test using the adpaters
   * Advanced - Test name is "playAdapter", check if the game has finished

+## Game.Sevens
+* Create a test for "play", so an end to end test using the adpaters
+  * Advanced - Test name is "playAdapter", check if the game has finished.
+Note you can override the deck and don't need to use a full pack

 ## Submit
 * Before you commit your final solution, double check it can build and all the test you completed can run.